 Our Materials

-Why all of this?
-By deliberately using natural materials like cork and organic cotton, we strive to promote not only style but also environmental sustainability.
+Why all of this, anyway?
+By deliberately using natural materials such as cork and organic cotton, we strive to promote not only style but also environmental friendliness.
 Join us and explore the world of sustainable alternatives together to understand how each of your purchases contributes to preserving our precious resources.

 Microplastics: A Threat to a Clean Environment and Water Quality